 - 1. Utilize a rapid and durable recovery track to mobilize patients following surgery: - a.
 Provide accelerated physical therapy and mobilization if regional pain control is acceptable - b.
 Provide a patient-oriented visual cue to record progress on functional milestones required for discharge - c.
-Instruct patients in home exercise, use of walking aids and precautions - d.
+Instruct patients in home exercise, use of walking aids, and precautions - d.
 Instruct "care partner" to assist with home exercise regimen - e.
 If obstructive sleep apnea has been previously documented, encourage compliance with appropriate treatment - 2.
-Assess post-operative nursing and rehabilitative needs for patients that meet Medicare standards for placement in a skilled nursing facility - 3.
-Ensure availability of hospitalists or appropriate medical consultants to assist with complex or unstable medical problems in the post-operative period - 4.
+Ensure availability of hospitalists or appropriate medical consultants to assist with complex or unstable medical problems in the post-operative period - 3.
 Consider use of goal-directed hemodynamic interventions in moderate to high risk patients